Hashimoto Station (Kanagawa): Station layout

 The JR East station has two island platforms and one side platform.
 The station building is built above the platforms and tracks, and the station has a "Midori no Madoguchi" staffed ticket office.
 The Keio station has one elevated island platform, with the station building underneath.
 Interconnecting from platform 5 is impossible (as of 2022).
-There are platform screen doors on platforms 1, 2, and 3 for Yokohama Line.
+There are platform screen doors on platforms 1, 2, and 3 for the Yokohama Line.
 Beyond platform 4, the tracks of the Sagami Line connect with the Yokohama Line (towards Hachiōji Station).
 Until March 2022, the Sagami Line provided through service onto the Yokohama Line.